DeepRank/deeprank/README.md

 deeprank.map.generate_viz_files(database+'/1AK4')
 ```

+In this file we map the atomic densities of CA, CB and N using a diff mode (i.e. grid = A-B).
+We also map the electrostatic and vdw interaction.
 After completion of the script you can visualize the atomic densities with

 ```
 cd ./training_set/1AK4/data_viz